willardshikami/jekyll-now/_posts/2014-3-3-Hello-World.md

 Using a lot of class fields and class methods in your code makes it not fully Object Oriented, it is just procedural programming in disguise.<br />

 **Constructor**<br />
-A method that is run when we instantiate a class.
+A method that is run when we instantiate a class.<br />
 In most cases the constructor gives the fields initial default values while in other cases the constructor might do more complex things like running real code.<br />

 **Interface**<br />